ting-haoliu/Camping_Spot_Finder/README.md

-# YelpCamp
+# Camping Spot Finder
-YelpCamp is a full-stack web application that allows users to browse, create, and review campgrounds.
-Inspired by Yelp, this app lets outdoor enthusiasts share information and experiences about various camping spots.
+This is a full-stack web application that allows users to browse, create, and review campgrounds.
+This app lets outdoor enthusiasts share information and experiences about various camping spots.

 ## Features